RammasEchor/RammasEchor.github.io/Week_Pages/Week10_Jun.md

 - `Consumer` returns the `ConsumerRecords`.
 - Now we may work with the fetched records (events).

+### Second question: How does npm parse the package.json file?

+First, lets understand npm a little bit better. *npm* is an online repository of open source *Node.js* projects; it is also a command-line utility for interacting with this repository.

 ## Random what I learned

 - `Alt`(option in macOS) `+ Z` in vs code activates line wrap
 - `Show suggestions` in vs code in macOS has the keybinding `ctrl + space`, but macOS already has this mapped to change input keyboard.
 Changing this keybinding to `cmd + space` makes it work.
+- `Blockman` vs code extension works as a charm; better looking than `Colorized brackets`, but you need to fine tune the colors if you have a custom theme.